JJOhYeah/Selenium/README.md

     - Python (recommended version 3.8 or above)
     - An IDE or text editor configured with Python installed (e.g. PyCharm, Visual Studio Code, Sublime Text)
-    - The pip package manager (you can install this by running python get-pip.py in the command line)
+    - The pip package manager (you can install this by running "python get-pip.py" in the command line)
-    - The selenium package (you can install this by running pip install selenium in the command line)
+    - The selenium package (you can install this by running "pip install selenium" in the command line)
     - A driver for launching the automation (we will use chromedriver.exe)

 Make sure to have these prerequisites installed before attempting to use this scraper.